(1) A quantitative description of work performed during the period

 (4) Estimated percentage of physical completion of the contract

-References: for ongoing project tracking please refer to the web resources references
+For ongoing project tracking please refer to the web resources references

 1) The BrahmsVE project homepage is at